30th May, 2019

 Other business owners may work full time in the business and therefore require an income for living.

-Some business owners have the expectation that they won’t get paid for the first 12 months and set aside personal funds to get them through.
-Others are planning to build up a business and sell it and receive their payment through the sale.
+Some business owners don’t expect to get paid for the first 12 months and set aside personal funds to get them through.
+Others plan to build up a business and sell it and receive their payment through the sale.

-Every business owner will need to take their individual circumstance into account when considering when and how to pay themselves, and so it’s important to discuss this decision with a bookkeeper or accountant to make sure nothing is missed in the decision-making process.
+Every business owner will take their individual circumstances into account when considering when and how to pay themselves.
+Discuss this decision with a bookkeeper or accountant to make sure nothing is missed in the decision-making process.

 There’s often more to it than just the ‘when’.
 You also need to consider: ‘Why should I pay myself?’, ‘How should I pay myself?’ and ‘What amount should I pay myself’.